 How much do I need to contribute to my pension pot?

-The minimum contribution is currently 2%.
+From April 2018, the minimum contribution is 5%.
 Of this total:

-- the rest is made up of your employer's contributions and tax relief.
+- 2% is made up of your employer's contributions and tax relief.

 What happens to my pension pot if I change jobs?

 - leave the pension in your old employer’s scheme and access it once you reach the scheme’s pension age.